engineyard/ey-docs/pages/appcloud_updates_june_2011.md

 ---

+<a href=#update14><h2 id="update14"> Fix: Changing the domain name for an environment </h2></a>

+June 28th, 2011

+Fixed an issue where changes to the Domain Name field were not saved.
+Domain names can now be changed in the Edit the Environment page.

+---

 <a href=#update13><h2 id="update13"> Minor: A link to a sample application in GitHub is provided on the New Application page </h2></a>

+June 24th, 2011

 If you are new to AppCloud, test our sample repository and get the ToDo application up and running in your AppCloud account.